kobotoolbox/docs/source/media.md

-In addition to text questions and text choices, you can also add various types of media (such as *image*, *audio*, and *video*) to your survey forms.
-Having media in a survey form should sometimes be able to help you express your questions and choices in a much better way.
+In addition to text questions and text choices, you can also add various types of media (such as *image*, *audio*, and *video*) to your forms.
+Having media in a form should sometimes be able to help you express your questions and choices in a much better way.

-Media in a survey form works both on **Collect android app** and **Web forms (Enketo)**.
-These are the media files that are currently supported with KoBoToolbox survey forms:
+Media in a form works both on **Collect android app** and **Web forms (Enketo)**.
+These are the media files that are currently
+supported:

 | Media | Files                                                         |
 |-------|---------------------------------------------------------------|